Parik27/VCS.Rainbomizer/README.md

 <span id="installation"></span>
 ## Installation

-Downloaded the latest version from the [Releases](https://github.com/Parik27/VCS.Rainbomizer/releases) page and then follow the instructions that apply to how you're playing the game:
+Download the latest version from the [Releases](https://github.com/Parik27/VCS.Rainbomizer/releases) page and then follow the instructions that apply to how you're playing the game:

 ### PPSSPP